Lower Koti

 Lower Koti is a small village within the town of Rohru, in the Indian state of Himachal Pradesh.

 Facilities

 Lower Koti is post office of Sidhroti, Chamrar, and Chupri.
 Lower Koti is also the gram Panchyat of village Chhupari, Sidhroti, Chamrara, Lowerkoti, Duskot, Chuni, Kashundhar, Shardu, Parsa, etc. The post office and Government senior secondary school Lower Koti is actually situated in village Chuni instead of Lowdrkoti.

 People are enjoying banking facilities from tehsil headquarter Rohru as many nationalised, private, RRB and co-operative banks open their branches.
-There is a hospital.
+There is a hospital and a Primary Health Centre.
 There is a 24/7 doctors' facility; all the people of the village use the hospital facility free of cost.

 Agriculture

 People of village Lower Koti are mainly dependent on apple for their livelihood.
 Apples are the main cash crop of the village and only source of revenue.
 Many orchardists are now using modern grading and packing techniques for speedy work.
 Although the land holdings of people are small, the yield per acre is good.